 Get Yourself Ready

-To be prepared, focus on doing well in algebra and geometry courses.
-Employment and admission into apprenticeship programs and specialty training programs after high school can be competitive.
-To increase your chances, do your best in all high school courses.
-The following courses will help prepare you for the Electricity program, further education and training, and a career in the electrical industry:
+To be prepared, focus on doing well in math classes, being on track for graduation, and developing a good work ethic.
+The following pathway courses will help you prepare for the Electricity program, further education and training, and a career in the electrical industry:

 - Introduction to Construction